5 Factors that Influence Body Weight and Determine the Success of Weight Loss

 Muscles have a great impact on your metabolic rate, and they look fantastic too!

 Combining forces with the thyroid, lean muscle also regulates your metabolic rate.
-In fact, when it comes to burning body fat, muscle tissue is the way to go!
-So, the more muscle mass you have, the fewer calories you need to maintain it and the more calories you burn!
+When it comes to burning body fat, muscle tissue is the way to go!
+So, the more muscle mass you have, the fewer calories you need to maintain it, and the more calories you burn!

-You DO NOT want to become insulin resistant while still having a sweet tooth.
-But in the case that you are, here are three scenarios to what happens:
+You DO NOT want to become insulin-resistant while still having a sweet tooth.
+But in the case that you are, here are three scenarios for what happens:

-• Scenario #2: This scenario isn’t too bad either, as your liver stores the glucose (as glycogen) to use it as an energy source when needed during your day.
+• Scenario #2: This scenario isn’t too bad either, as your liver stores the glucose (as glycogen) to use as an energy source when needed during your day;

 In this particular case, the glucose has nowhere to go and it floats aimlessly in your blood in the form of fat.
-That just means your liver has to work overtime creating more insulin, which just leaves that stubborn abdominal fat right where it is.
+That just means your liver has to work overtime to create more insulin, which just leaves that stubborn abdominal fat right where it is.

 The Two Types of Bodies